-465-MISC Research Literacy and Evidence-Informed Practice (EIP) 30 hours - 2 credits

-This course introduces the student to evidence-informed practice (EIP) principles, evidence-based medicine (EBM), and how to read, interpret and understand research study structure and findings.
-Students will develop research literacy in acupuncture and Chinese medicine by comparing well-designed and poorly designed studies.
+465-MISC Research Literacy and Evidence-Informed Practice (EIP) 30 hours - 2 credits in acupuncture and Chinese medicine by comparing well-designed and poorly designed studies.
 Students evaluate the research study design, ascertain the appropriateness of participants in the research study, and understand the clinical significance of outcomes measures and the methodological challenges to acupuncture research.